-Domestic and family violence can take many forms – it can include many different types of behaviour (verbal, sexual, emotional, social, spiritual and psychological).
+Domestic and family violence can take many forms – it can include many different types of behaviour (emotional, physical, sexual, spiritual, verbal).
 One form of domestic violence which is often overlooked is financial abuse (also known as economic abuse).

 Financial abuse can leave victims isolated and anxious, limiting their independence and their ability to effectively parent or look after basic needs.

 Some of the forms and signs of financial abuse may include:

 - Denied access to financial information and account details

 - Excluded from financial decision making

 - Provided an inadequate or small ‘allowance’

 - Coerced into signing documents or making false declarations

 - Forced to be the sole income earner

 - Named as the sole account holder on all bills or mortgages